Table of Contents Show

 Counting on high levels of appreciationCounting on high levels of appreciation

 NYC is regarded as a haven because of its high property value appreciation.
 Even if there’s an economic downturn in the rest of the country, you can expect property values and demand to remain stable.
 Still, this should be a concern.
-When considering leverage, you have to keep in mind three scenarios, best case, worst case, and most likely.
-Rely too much on appreciation, and your investment can become a loss or worse.
+Rely too much on appreciation, and your investment can become a loss.
+When considering leverage, you have to consider three scenarios, best case, worst case, and most likely.

 Having too high a paymentHaving too high a payment

-The more significant the amount you borrow, the higher your monthly payments will be.
-If the market softens or properties experience higher than expected vacancy rates or credit losses, you could find yourself unable to make those payments.
+The more significant the amount you borrow, the higher your monthly payments.
+You cannot make those payments if the market softens or properties experience higher than expected vacancy rates or credit losses.
 If you can’t keep up with those payments, your property could face foreclosure.

 Letting good financing cloud your judgmentLetting good financing cloud your judgment

-Just because you can secure a mortgage with little cash overlay doesn’t automatically make it a good investment.
-It would be best if you still considered the property’s value, look at the competition, and where the local market is.
+You can secure a mortgage with little cash overlay doesn’t automatically make it a good investment.
+It would be best if you still considered the property’s value, looked at the competition, and where the local market is.
 If your property is overpriced, appreciation will be little or non-existent.

 What is liquidity?What is liquidity?

 Liquidity is the degree to which an asset can be; sold quickly or slowly and whether the price will be above or below market value.
 It’s also the ability to buy or sell without affecting the asset’s price.
 For example, money is the most liquid asset as it can be quickly traded for anything, while real estate, fine art, and collectibles are considered the least liquid.